5.1 Thesis plan

 • Who are the target groups for the development work or research?
 Describe here the target group for your development work or research.

-• How do you plan to carry out the data collection in your development or research work?
-How will you recruit participants and what kind of timetable do you have?
+• How will you recruit possible participants for your data collection and what kind of timetable do you have?

 5 Ethicality and reliability of the development work or research